awsdocs/aws-lambda-developer-guide/doc_source/with-sns.md

 }
 ```

-You configure the event source mapping in Amazon SNS via topic subscription configuration\.
+For asynchronous invocation, Lambda queues the message and handles retries\.
+If Amazon SNS is unable to reach Lambda or the message is rejected, Amazon SNS retries at increasing intervals over several hours\.
+For details, see [Reliability](https://aws.amazon.com/sns/faqs/#Reliability) in the Amazon SNS FAQ\.

+In order to perform cross account Amazon SNS deliveries to Lambda, you need to authorize your Lambda function to be invoked from Amazon SNS\.
+In turn, Amazon SNS needs to allow the Lambda account to subscribe to the Amazon SNS topic\.
+For example, if the Amazon SNS topic is in account A and the Lambda function is in account B, both accounts must grant permissions to the other to access their respective resources\.
+Since not all the options for setting up cross\-account permissions are available from the AWS console, you use the AWS CLI to set up the entire process\.

 For more information, see [Invoking Lambda functions using Amazon SNS notifications](https://docs.aws.amazon.com/sns/latest/dg/sns-lambda.html) in the *Amazon Simple Notification Service Developer Guide*\.

 **Topics**
 + [Tutorial: Using AWS Lambda with Amazon Simple Notification Service](with-sns-example.md)